Interaction Graphs: Additives: Denotational Semantics

 \begin{definition} Define the category \behcat by

 \end{definition}

-\begin{proposition} The category \behcat is a full subcategory of \concat closed for the monoidal product, the internalisation of Hom-sets and duality which has products, coproducts and in which mix and weakening do not hold. \end{proposition}
+\begin{proposition} The category \behcat is a full subcategory of \concat closed under the monoidal product, the internalisation of Hom-sets and duality, which has products, coproducts and in which mix and weakening do not hold. \end{proposition}